-- Beasts of London, an immersive multimedia exhibition telling the story of how animals have helped to shape the history of the capital, presented in partnership with the Museum of London and visited by around 60,000 people - Installations at Waddesdon Manor in Buckinghamshire, including large-scale projections on the façade of the Manor's stables, a sculptural light tunnel and an ambitious audio trail.
-The installation ran for nine weeks and was visited by over 181,000 people - Light Odyssey, "an epic journey of light, space and sound", for which students created 3D animations to transform the opulent interior of Blackpool's Empress Ballroom, and assisted QED Productions with technical delivery of the show - Immersive performance events at Tower Bridge your design skills and building confidence in a professional setting.
+- Beasts of London, an immersive multimedia exhibition telling the story of how animals have helped to shape the history of the capital, presented in partnership with the Museum of London and visited by around 60,000 people Installations at Waddesdon - Manor in Buckinghamshire, including large-scale projections on the façade of the Manor's stables, a sculptural light tunnel and an ambitious audio trail.
+The installation ran for nine weeks and was visited by over 181,000 people - Light Odyssey, "an epic journey of light, space and sound", for which students created 3D animations to transform the opulent interior of Blackpool's Empress Ballroom, and assisted QED Productions with technical delivery of the show Immersive performance events - Immersive performance event at Tower Bridge

+The core focus in Year 1 is on familiarisation with software and hardware, while nurturing your design skills and building confidence in a professional setting.
 There is a range of opportunities to make the most of our extensive resources as you learn your trade, becoming directly involved in a supportive role as a member of the crew.